 12 Essential Tips For How To Avoid Chargebacks

-You’ve probably concluded by now that the chargeback resolution process is not designed to work in your favor.
-While the process overwhelmingly favors customers, it’s not entirely one-sided.
-Nonetheless, your odds of prevailing if you dispute the chargeback are pretty low.
-Your best bet is to avoid getting into this situation in the first place.
+While the chargeback resolution process strongly favors customers, it’s not entirely one-sided.
+With your odds of prevailing in a chargeback investigation being so low, your best bet is to avoid getting into this situation in the first place.
 Here are some common-sense tips for preventing chargebacks:

 1) Communicate With Your Customers

 Many chargebacks can be easily avoided or rectified if there is open communication between the consumer and the merchant.
 This works both ways: Consumers should always attempt to resolve the situation through communication with the merchant before resorting to requesting a chargeback.
 This step is particularly important for eCommerce merchants, who never get to meet their customers in person.

 How do you do this?
 For retail merchants, posting clear refund policies in your store and on your website is a must.
 Verbally explaining these policies to your customers before finalizing a sale can also be beneficial.
 Online merchants will have to settle for posting refund information on their websites, but you should make an effort to make it as easy as possible for a customer to find this information.
 In either case, the goal is to clarify the refund procedure before a customer completes a purchase.

 2) Clearly Describe Your Product Or Service

 As a merchant, make sure you give clear descriptions of your products and service policies so that liability is more likely to fall on the consumer for unsatisfactory purchases.
 Again, this step is especially important for eCommerce merchants, as the customer will have to make a purchasing decision without seeing the product in person.